withcapsule/Docs/src/content/docs/api/reference.md

 Capsule keeps the HTTP surface small on purpose.
 The core API is enough to upload, inspect, download, and delete temporary files without introducing accounts or sessions.

-For clarity: the public hosted web client lives at `https://withcapsule.dev`.
-The hosted API used by direct integrations and examples lives at `https://send.withcapsule.dev`.
+Examples below use the hosted API at `https://send.withcapsule.dev`.
+See [Getting Started](/guides/getting-started/#first-transfer) for the distinction between the API host and the web client.

 ## POST /curlup
 Uploads a file using multipart form data.